simonmichael/hledger_site/src/faq.md

 - Transactions will be printed in date order.
-  If you don't want to sort them all by date, you could tidy just a subset of transactions at a time (eg selecting them and using `C-u M-S-| hledger -f- print` in Emacs).
+  If you don't want to sort them all by date, you could tidy just a subset of transactions at a time (eg selecting them and using `C-u M-S-| hledger -f- -I print` in Emacs).
+  Add `-I` to ignore any failing balance assertions.

-- If you have included files, their transactions will also be printed.
+- If you have `include` directives, the included files' transactions will also be printed.
   Workaround: tidy one file at a time, temporarily commenting out include directives.

 - Amounts will be right-aligned, within each transaction but not across all transactions.